 Sometimes it can be confusing to figure out what size to make a pattern in.
-Never go with a gut feel about whether you are a small, medium or large etc. Always always measure yourself to figure out what size will fit best.
+Never go with a gut feeling about whether you are a small, medium or large etc. Always, ALWAYS measure yourself to figure out what size will fit best.

 If you need to make any adjustments to the pattern I recommend tracing the pattern first to preserve the original pattern.